Stochastic Optimization and Learning for Two-Stage Supplier Problems: Approximation Algorithm for Inhomogeneous 2S-MatSup

 For this, we use the generic reduction strategy of Section~\ref{sec:mu-apprx}, providing a 9-approximation for inhomogeneous \textbf{RW-MatSup}, inspired by a similar rounding algorithm of \cite{Harris2018} for $k$-supplier.
 We will show the following: \begin{theorem} There is a 9-approximation algorithm for inhomogeneous \textbf{RW-MatSup}.
 There is an efficiently-generalizable 11-approximation for inhomogeneous \textbf{2S-MatSup-Poly}, with $|\mathcal S| \leq 2^m$ \end{theorem}

 By Theorem~\ref{aga-thm0}, the second result follows immediately from the first, so we only consider the \textbf{RW-MatSup} setting.
 Let us fix some matroid $\mathcal M$, radius demands $R_j$, and weights $w_i, v_j, V$, and we assume access to the matroid rank function $r_{\mathcal{M}}$.
-Now consider LP (\ref{s3-LP-1})-(\ref{s3-LP-4}).
+Now consider LP (\ref{s3-LP-1})-(\ref{s3-LP-4}), which we call the \emph{Preliminary LP}

-If the \textbf{RW-MatSup} instance is feasible, then so is this LP (e.g. setting $y_i = 1$ if $i \in S$, and setting $x_j = 1$ if $j$ is an outlier).
+If the \textbf{RW-MatSup} instance is feasible, then so is this LP (set $y_i = 1$ if $i \in S$, and setting $x_j = 1$ if $j$ is an outlier).
 Although it has an exponential number of constraints, it can be solved in polynomial time via the Ellipsoid algorithm \cite{Ravi}.

-Starting with solution $x,y$, we then use an iterative rounding strategy.
+Starting with solution $x,y$ to this LP, we use an iterative rounding strategy.
 This is based on maintaining client sets $C_0, C_1, C_s$; the clients in the first group will definitely be outliers, the clients in the second group will definitely be non-outliers, and the clients in the second group are not yet determined yet.
-During the iterative process, we preserve the following invariants on the sets: \begin{enumerate}[label=\textbf{S.\arabic*}] \item For all $j,j' \in C_1$, with $j \neq j'$, we have $G_j \cap G_{j'} = \emptyset$. \item $C_0, C_1, C_s$ are pairwise disjoint. \end{enumerate}
+During the iterative process, we preserve the following invariants on the sets: \begin{enumerate}[label=\textbf{I\arabic*}] \item For all $j,j' \in C_1$, with $j \neq j'$, we have $G_j \cap G_{j'} = \emptyset$. \item $C_0, C_1, C_s$ are pairwise disjoint. \end{enumerate}

 The iterative rounding is based on the following LP (\ref{s4-LP-aux-2})-(\ref{s4-LP-aux-6}), which we call the \emph{Main LP}.

 \begin{lemma} Let $z^{*}$ be an optimal vertex solution of the Main LP when $C_s, C_0, C_1$ satisfy \ref{inv-1}, \ref{inv-2}.
 Then if $C_s \neq \emptyset$, there exists at least one $j \in C_s$ with $z^{*}(G_j) \in \{0,1\}$.
 Moreover, if $C_s = \emptyset$ then the solution is integral, i.e., for all $i \in \mathcal{F}$ we have $z^{*}_i \in \{0,1\}$. \end{lemma} \begin{proof} Suppose that $z^*(G_j) \in (0,1)$ for all $j \in C_s$.
 In this case, all constraints (\ref{s4-LP-aux-4}) are slack.
 All the constraints (\ref{s4-LP-aux-2}) must be then be tight; if not, we could increment or decrement $z_i$ for $i \in G_j$ while preserving all constraints.
 Thus, $z^*$ must be an extreme point of the following system: